ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 To perform the onboard calibration:

 - click the "Onboard Mag Calibration" section's "Start" button
-- if your flight controller has a buzzer attached you should hear a single tone followed by short beep once per second
+- if your autopilot has a buzzer attached you should hear a single tone followed by short beep once per second
 - hold the vehicle in the air and rotate it so that each side (front, back, left, right, top and bottom) points down towards the earth for a few seconds in turn

    .. figure:: ../../../images/accel-calib-positions-e1376083327116.jpg